TillF/directional_CRNS/README.md

 # directional_CRNS
-## Illustrate theoretical discernability and accuracy of CRNS signal of a directional CRNS probe
+## Discernability and accuracy of CRNS signal from a directional CRNS probe
 Scripts for generating the figures of the manuscript "Assessing the feasibility of a directional CRNS-sensor for estimating soil moisture" by Till Francke, Maik Heistermann, Markus Köhli, Christian Budach, Martin Schrön, Sascha E. Oswald

+For online demonstration, please start an instance on Binder with or without RStudio.

+For local use, please download or clone this repository.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/TillF/directional_CRNS/main)